 Guinea pig owners may sometimes wonder if they can put their small animals outside.
 Is it possible?
 Under what conditions?
 Are there any risks?

-The short answer is yes, guinea pigs can live outside, but under certain conditions.
+The short answer is yes, guinea pigs can live outside, but only under certain conditions that guarantee their safety.
 If you have a fenced garden or a protected balcony, you can regularly take your guinea pig outdoors.
 You can even set up a permanent cage outside, especially if you have several of these friendly, gregarious little rodents.
-There are of course certain precautions to follow, since being outside, your little furry companion will be more exposed to the whims of Mother Nature, as well as to potential predators.
+There are, of course, certain precautions to follow, since being outside means your little furry companion will be more exposed to the whims of Mother Nature, as well as to potential predators.

 What You Should Know Before Moving Your Guinea Pig Outside

-Thus, leaving your guinea pig roaming alone in your garden under the pretext of offering him some freedom is therefore irresponsible because the dangers are numerous for your small and gentle rodent.
-Indeed, guinea pigs need attention, contact with their human or their congeners, and stimulation to thrive.
-Therefore, life outside will require some adaptation; first of all, against the cold, predators, and …boredom!
+Thus, leaving your guinea pig roaming alone in your garden under the pretense of offering him some freedom is therefore irresponsible because the dangers are numerous for your small and gentle rodent.
+Indeed, guinea pigs need attention, contact with their humans, and stimulation to thrive.
+Therefore, life outside will require some adaptation against the cold, predators, and…boredom!

 What Temperature Can Guinea Pigs Stay Outside?

-Guinea pigs can survive outside temperatures between 64°F and 73°F. On the other hand, if you live in places where the temperatures drop below 59°F or exceed 79°F, building a suitable outdoor shelter for your guinea pig will be better, especially if you plan to leave it outdoors all year long.
+Guinea pigs can survive outside temperatures between 64–73°F (approximately 18–23 °C).
+On the other hand, if you live in places where the temperatures drop below 59°F (15°C) or exceed 79°F (26°C), building a suitable outdoor shelter for your guinea pig will be much more challenging, especially if you plan to leave it outdoors all year long.
 In any case, use common sense and bring your little rodent inside your house if the weather conditions become dangerous for him.

 Can Guineas Pigs Stay Outside in Winter?

 Although many owners use cages purchased from pet stores, they are often too small and do not provide the space that guinea pigs need.
-They will be happier and healthier if you can give them a large, exciting environment with enough space to explore.
+They will be better off if you can give them a large, exciting environment with enough space to explore.
 Whether you keep yours indoors or outdoors, there are plenty of options to give your little rodent a comfortable living space.

-1. Design a Plan of the Outdoor Cage
+1. Design a Plan for the Outdoor Cage

 The outdoor guinea pig cage should be sturdy.
 Designing the enclosure is the first step in preparing it.
-How big should you give it?
+How big should it be?
 Well, as a general rule, the bigger it is, the better.
-Guinea pigs need at least two square meters of space; if you have two animals, three square meters should be fine.
-You can also design a tiered cage, one on top of the other, to give it more space.
-The cage must be raised off the ground, or your guinea pig may get too cold, and the wood may start to rot.
-You will have to place the cage high up, for example, on a table.
+Guinea pigs need at least 2 square meters of space; if you have two animals, 3 square meters should be considered a minimum.

 An old cupboard or small cabinet can also be easily transformed into a guinea pig cage.
-This will save you on materials and avoid building the structure yourself.
+This will save you on materials and avoid you having to build the structure yourself.

 2. Gather the Materials

 The best outdoor cages are made of solid wood, which helps protect the guinea pig from the elements while providing good insulation.
 A well-designed cage also helps preserve your tiny pets from potential predators.
-So, in all cases, you should avoid buying cheap plywood.
+So, in all cases, you should avoid buying inexpensive or flimsy plywood.
 You will also need the following tools:

 Note: If you don’t feel comfortable building the cage yourself, you can find ready-made ones or easy-to-assemble enclosures at a pet store.
 In this case, the instructions will help you assemble the cage.